-HUM 200 - Endeavors: Contemporary Issues in our Intercultural World, 3 credit hours Prerequisite(s): ENG 131
+HUM 200H - Global Citizenship: Succeeding in an Intercultural World, 3 credit hours Prerequisite(s): ENG 131

 What does it mean to live in this intercultural world?
 How can we make sense of ourselves, our relationship to others, and our relationship to nature in the midst of cultural difference, violence, global poverty, the destruction of the ecosystem, and the pervasive hope that we can make our world a better place for all people?
 In this course, students and faculty engage with current events and the ideas of influential thinkers from various liberal arts disciplines; together, we explore ways of responding to some complex issues facing us all today.